Ubuntu is an African expression of togetherness, describing that what I am is intrinsically linked to what we are.

 Our Story Started in 2009

 When Ubuntu Founders Casey Prince and Michael Jenkins met for the first time in 2009, they very soon discovered that they shared two passions, some might even say obsessions.
-Both of these men were football fanatics with a deep concern about the generation of boys growing up in some of South Africa’s toughest communities without fathers, mentors or role models.
-They both believe that football has a unique power to inspire and motivate young people not only to demand more for themselves, but from themselves in other areas such as character, spiritual growth and education.
+Both of these men were football fanatics with a deep concern about the generation of boys growing up in some of South Africa’s toughest communities without fathers, mentors, or role models.
+They both believed that football has a unique power to inspire and motivate young people not only to demand more for themselves, but from themselves in other areas such as character, leadership, and education.

 In 2016, the Ubuntu Football Academy registered as an independent school, starting with Grades 6 through 8 in January 2017.
 The vision is to offer a creative, effective and individual-focused education to every boy in the Academy.
-Become a part of our story by partnering with us - click here to learn more.
+Now, Ubuntu is a fully functioning professional soccer academy with a residence and registered school.
+It's been an amazing nine years, but we aren't done yet.

 Mike and Casey Meet